 Search engines and databases are useful research tools.
 However, choosing the right tool for research can be challenging.
 An internet search engine, like Google, may be the right tool for some information needs but there is no control over the quality of information found in a general search inquiry.
 Thus, learning how to judge the information found online is an essential research skill.
-When doing academic research, the most appropriate tools are library databases.
-Information retrieved from a database is manageable, cited, and often gives opposing viewpoints.
+When doing academic research, the most appropriate tools are library databases and open education resources.
 This course will focus on research as a process of inquiry and evaluation.

-- Learn how to find, evaluate, and use information for academic research, professional development, and decision making in a democratic culture.
+- Learn how to find, evaluate, and use information for academic research, professional development, and decision making.

 - Learn effective searching and evaluation techniques for internet resources and various educational subscription databases.

-- Learn how to incorporate educational resources into classroom instruction, student assignments, and professional development.
+- Learn how to incorporate educational resources into classroom instruction and student assignments.

 "A wealth of resources were provided for students and teachers to conduct research."